HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ### Cohort Builder is not working with MySql

-Cohorts are built by combining datasets (with filters) using SET operations UNION/EXCEPT/INTERSECT.
+Cohorts are built by combining datasets (with filters) using SET operations [UNION]/[EXCEPT]/[INTERSECT].
 These queries can become very big and run slowly.
-In some DBMS certain operations aren't even supported (e.g. INTERSECT/EXCEPT in MySql).
+In some [DBMS] certain operations aren't even supported (e.g. [INTERSECT]/[EXCEPT] in MySql).
 Therefore it is recommended to create a [query cache].

 ![A Table Valued Function TableInfo](Images/FAQ/cicQueryCache.png)